sushantjadhav416/E-shop_project/README.md

 2. Using GitHub Actions:
 - Created .Net Build workflow  and Docker Build and push workflow.
+- Code quality analysis workflow uisng CodeQL.
 - At the time off push event happens on this repo the workflow is get triggerd.

 ## Continous Deployment Of Two Teir application
-- In this project we are using GitOps tool Argo CD for continous deployment on AKS.
+- In this project i am  using Argo CD GitOps tool for continous deployment on AKS.
-- For that first Configure a AKS on AZURE  using Terraform like IAC tool.
+- For that first Configure a AKS on AZURE  using ARM templates, using Shell script , Terraform like IAC tool.
+I have provided the Aks creation and configuration scripts in Create AKs folder.
 - After that , Configuration Argo CD on your target node of AKS. follow this article for that https://argo-cd.readthedocs.io/en/stable/
-- After configuration sync your application with your Github repository .
+- After configuration create new application in argocd .
+- Provide a correct application details like github repo url and correct Deployment yaml file folder path, becuase ArgoCd syncs the changes made in targeted repository path.

 ## Technology Stack
-- User Interface: HTML ,CSS,JS, bootstarp
+- User Interface: HTML, CSS, JS, bootstarp.
-- Database Connectivity: Entity Framework
+- Database Connectivity: Entity Framework.
-- Container Registry : Docker Hub
+- Container Registry : Docker Hub.
-- Cloud : Azure
+- Cloud : Azure.
-- Database Management System: MSSQL SERVER
+- Database Management System: MSSQL SERVER.
 - Programming Language: C# .NET